titusaj/AutomatedLungSoundSegmentation/README.md

 Day 2: Still trying to figure out how to implement the smooth version of the power band of the spectogram transform, working on getting that working with a hanning window implementation

 Day 3: Going to work on the deep learning version of this implemetnation today.
-Working with tensorflow to implement a LSTM..
+Working with tensorflow to implement a LSTM.

+Day 4: Still working on how to insert this into an LSTM for segmentatition not finding any examples whre they are putting the ground truth into the proccessing pipeline.

+Day 5: Figuring out how to do the ground truth segmentation smoothing function to match what is seen in the paper.